Masks, social restrictions return to Australia's Melbourne after fresh outbreak

-SYDNEY (Reuters) -Australia’s second largest city Melbourne reinstated COVID-19 restrictions on Tuesday as authorities scrambled to find the missing link in a fresh outbreak that has grown to five cases.
+SYDNEY (Reuters) -Australia’s second largest city Melbourne reinstated COVID-19 restrictions on Tuesday as authorities scrambled to find the missing link in a fresh outbreak, prompting New Zealand to pause a “travel bubble” with the state of Victoria.

-Home gatherings will be limited to five guests, only 30 people allowed at public meetings, and face masks will be mandatory in restaurants, pubs and other indoor venues from 6 p.m. local time (0800 GMT) on Tuesday until June 4.
+Amid worries the cluster, which has grown to nine cases in two days, could spark a major outbreak, Victoria imposed social restrictions and made face masks mandatory in hotels, restaurants, and other indoor venues from 6 p.m.
+(0800 GMT) on Tuesday until June 4.

-“This is a responsible step that we need to take to get on top of this outbreak,” James Merlino, Victoria state’s acting premier, told reporters in Melbourne.

-The latest outbreak ends Victoria state’s run of zero cases for nearly three months.
+The latest outbreak ends Victoria’s run of zero cases for nearly three months and saw New Zealand suspend quarantine-free travel with the state and the neighbouring state of South Australia impose travel restrictions.

+Australia has avoided the high COVID-19 numbers seen in many developed countries by closing its international borders in the early stages of the pandemic and with lockdowns.
+It has reported just over 30,000 cases and 910 deaths.

+Thousands of people in Melbourne have been ordered to self isolate and undergo COVID-19 tests with health alerts issued for several sites, including one of the largest shopping centres in the country.

 Victoria was the hardest-hit state during a second wave late last year, accounting for about 70% of total cases and 90% of deaths in Australia.
 The state, the country’s second most populous, only controlled the outbreak after one of the world’s longest and strictest lockdowns.

-One new locally acquired case has been reported in Melbourne, Merlino said on Tuesday, a day after four infections were reported in the city.
+Five new locally acquired cases were reported in Victoria on Tuesday, a day after four infections were recorded in Melbourne.

 Authorities, however, said they could not yet find how the latest cases contracted the virus from the overseas traveller.

+New Zealand’s COVID-19 Response Minister Chris Hipkins said the ‘travel bubble’ with Victoria has been suspended for three days from Tuesday evening.

+“New Zealand officials have assessed that the most cautious option is to pause the travel bubble with Victoria as there are still several unknowns with the outbreak,” Hipkins said.

-The fresh outbreak comes as authorities try to ramp up a sluggish national vaccination drive with health experts worried many Australians were delaying getting inoculated because of the country’s success in effectively eliminating the virus.
+Melbourne’s fresh outbreak comes as Australian authorities try to ramp up a sluggish national vaccination drive with health experts worried many people were delaying getting inoculated because of the country’s success in effectively eliminating the virus.

-Merlino stressed the importance of getting vaccinated urgently in the wake of the new cases and said the government has plans to expand the vaccination eligibility criteria to rollout doses to more people.

-“There are right now millions of Victorians that are eligible to be vaccinated.
-They shouldn’t wait for tomorrow, they shouldn’t wait for next week.
-They should move now and get vaccinated,” Merlino said.

 Reporting by Renju Jose; Editing by Michael Perry